Bill White (first baseman): St. Louis Cardinals

+Philadelphia Phillies

+On October 27, 1965, the Cardinals traded White, Dick Groat and Bob Uecker to Philadelphia Phillies for Pat Corrales, Art Mahaffey and Alex Johnson.
+In 1966, White hit .276, with 22 home runs, 85 runs scored and 103 RBIs in 159 games, and was 23rd in MVP voting.
+Those numbers steadily declined in the following two seasons, after tearing his Achilles Tendon in the 1966 off-season.
+The Phillies traded White back to the Cardinals for Jim Hutto and Jerry Buchek in April 1969, his final season.
+He played sparingly in only 49 games.

 Broadcasting career

-White earned a sports program on KMOX radio in St. Louis while he was still playing for the Cardinals.
-Following a trade to the Phillies, he did a program there.
-After ending his playing career, White became a sportscaster for WFIL-TV (now WPVI-TV) in Philadelphia, concurrent with the launch of the station's long-running Action News format.
+White earned a sports program on KMOX radio in St. Louis while he was still playing for the Cardinals, after being chided by then Cardinals' sports broadcaster Harry Caray to try out.
+Following his trade to the Phillies, in 1966, after a meeting with executive produced Lew Klein of Philadelphia's WFIL-TV television station (now WPVI-TV), White pre-recorded a pre-game show for Phillies baseball games.
+During the off-season, White became a sportscaster for WFIL-TV.
+He was WFIL's first sports director when it launched its long-running Action News format in 1970 (with news anchor Larry Kane and weathercaster Frank Davis).
 While in Philadelphia, White became the first African-American to broadcast NHL games when he called several games of the Philadelphia Flyers.

 In 1971, White joined the New York Yankees' broadcast team.
 He called Yankee games from 1971 to 1988, most often teamed with Phil Rizzuto and Frank Messer.
 White did the team's broadcasts on both radio and television during most of that stretch.
 White was the first regular black play-by-play announcer for a major-league sports team.

 On New York City radio, White was featured on WMCA from 1971 to 1977, after which the Yankees switched over to WINS.
 In 1981, the Yankee broadcast team moved over to WABC.
 On television, White worked with Rizzuto and Messer on WPIX.